Keerthishan-Keerthi/Multimedia_project/README.md

 Following icon sources sre used to render the icons used in the sits
 - boxicons
-# glightbox
+- glightbox

-Various fonts are obtaibed from googlr fonts.
+Various fonts are obtaibed from google fonts.

-- On the whole
+# On the whole
 On the whole, the whole website includes all the necessary elements need for self-promotion and branding.